Smart6502/plutonem/README.md

 ```
 $ make
 ```
-To install it so that gcc can use it directly, run:
+To install it so that your compiler can use it directly, run:
 ```
 # make install
 ```